WayPointVenturesOrg/onboard-docs/_posts/04-create-microlearning-modules/2021-11-05-prepare-github-working-environment.md

 This page contains:

 - Overview
+- Install and set up Visual Studio code
-- Steps to create a GitHub environment
+- Create a new fork in GitHub
+- Clone the fork in VSC
-- Create scaffolding
+- Create scaffolding with VSC extension
+- Create unit markdown files
+- Fill in .yml metadata

 ## Overview

-Toward the end of development, the MLS moves all the module content into GitHub.
+Toward the end of development, the MLS moves all the module content into a new fork in GitHub.
 Here's an overview of the steps.
 The MLS:

 1. Installs and sets up Virtual Studio Code (VSC) on their computer.
-1. Creates a new fork in GitHub from the Waypoint/Microsoft fork.
+1. Creates a copy (a *fork*) in GitHub of the existing GitHub Microsoft repository (*repo*).

+    - The module content during development exists in this new MLS fork.
-    > **Note:** This new MLS fork is where all the module content lives.
-The MLS doesn't ever merge the MLS fork back into the Waypoint/Microsoft fork.
+    - The MLS doesn't ever merge this MLS fork back into the Waypoint/Microsoft fork.
+This is done by Microsoft after development and final sign-off.

-1. Clones (makes a copy of) the MLS fork, using VSC, to their own computer.
+1. Creates a copy (*clones*) the MLS fork, using VSC, to their own computer.
-1. Creates scaffolding using a VSC extension.

-    > **Note:** *Scaffolding* is the folder structure and files in GitHub for all the files in the published module.
+1. Creates the folder structure and files for all the files in the published module (called *scaffolding*) using a VSC extension.

 1. Creates the unit markdown files using the text from the module doc and a program called Typora.
 1. Fills in the additional information, or *metadata*, to files that were created automatically when the scaffolding was created.

-    > **Tip:** The Module template has notes to guide the MLS to add the information to the module files.
+    > **Tip:** The Module template has notes to guide the MLS when adding metadata to the .yml files.

 ## Install and set up Visual Studio Code

 Visual Studio Code (VSC) is used to work with the module files.

 - The module unit files are in a code language called *markdown*, which is similar to HTML.
 Markdown files have the .md extension.
-- There are other files with the .yml extension that are used in the published course.
+- The YAML files have the .yml extension.
+They are used in the published course to provide information about the course.
+- Other files include images and graphics.
+These will have either a .png or .svg.

 ### What the MLS should install